Dee Ford: San Francisco 49ers

-On March 12, 2019 the Chiefs agreed to a trade that would send Ford to the San Francisco 49ers in exchange for a second-round pick in the 2020 NFL Draft.
-Ford would sign a five year contract worth $87.5 million after the trade was officially completed on March 13, 2019.

 2019 season

+On March 12, 2019, the Chiefs agreed to a trade that would send Ford to the San Francisco 49ers in exchange for a second-round pick in the 2020 NFL draft, which the Chiefs later used to select Willie Gay.
+Ford would sign a five-year contract worth $87.5 million after the trade was officially completed on March 13, 2019.

 Ford made his 49ers debut in the season-opener against the Tampa Bay Buccaneers, sacking Jameis Winston once in the 31–17 road victory.
 During Week 6 against the Los Angeles Rams, Ford sacked Jared Goff 1.5 times in the 20–7 road victory.

 Ford finished his first season with the 49ers tallying 14 tackles and 6.5 sacks in 11 games and two starts.
 In the playoffs, he helped the 49ers defeat the Minnesota Vikings and Green Bay Packers to advance to Super Bowl LIV where they would lose to Ford’s former team, the Kansas City Chiefs.
 Ford recorded two tackles in the Super Bowl.